python-bugzilla/python-bugzilla/man/bugzilla.rst

 **bugzilla** normally returns 0 if the requested command was successful.
-Otherwise, exit status is 1 if **bugzilla** is interrupted by the user (or a login attempt fails), 2 if a socket error occurs (e.g. TCP connection timeout), and 3 if the server returns an XML-RPC fault.
+Otherwise, exit status is 1 if **bugzilla** is interrupted by the user (or a login attempt fails), 2 if a socket error occurs (e.g. TCP connection timeout), and 3 if the Bugzilla server throws an error.

 BUGS